cedarrose/ee355project/readme.txt

 test_network.cpp --> Main interactive driver with CLI menu test_person_eq.cpp --> Unit test for `==` and `!=` operators on `Person`

+## Notes
+Order of running the program: Add a person, Save them in a text file, then you can load, remove, print, etc.

 We used the material learned in lectures and past labs, as well as online websites like Geeks for Geeks, in order to achieve all tasks from Phase 1.
 I used claude for a specific line in helping me remove the "-" from the phone number and it taught me to write: val.erase(remove(val.begin(), val.end(), '-'), val.end());
 For network.cpp, I used chatgpt to help with the showMenu opt==2 condition regarding creating and opening a directory.
 I also used https://cplusplus.com/reference/ios/ios/eof/ to help with reading a file in network.cpp.